DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 .. figure:: ../../_static/images/tools/bunza_dcc_interface.jpg
    :align: center
-   :scale: 40%
+   :scale: 60%
    :alt: Geoff Bunza DCC Interface Board
    :figclass: align-center

    Figure XX: Geoff Bunza DCC Interface Board

 All you need to create your DCC Sniffer is to solder up this board and connect it to an Arduino.
-You can wire it to an Uno or Mega, but we like to use an Arduino Pro Mini because you can connect them both on another board or mount them in a case.
-The Pro Mini is powered from the USB connection to your computer running a serial monitor, and it, in turn, powers the DCC Interface Board.
+You can wire it to an Uno or Mega, but we like to use an Arduino Nano because you can connect them both on another board or mount them in a case.
+The Nano is powered from the USB connection to your computer running a serial monitor, and it, in turn, can send that power to the DCC Interface Board.

 Please check out Dr. Geoff's excellent blog on this board here: